AnassEDDIG/edanas-vscode-theme/README.md

 2. Open VS Code.
 3. Open the **Command Palette** by pressing `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (Mac).
 4. Type `Extensions: Install from VSIX...` and select it from the dropdown.
 5. A file explorer window will appear.
-Navigate to the location of your `edanas-theme-0.0.1.vsix` file, select it.
+Navigate to the location of your `edanas-theme-*.*.*.vsix` file, select it.
 6. VS Code will install the extension, and you'll receive a notification.
 You may need to restart VS Code for the changes to take full effect.
-6. You can now go to **Settings > Themes > Color Theme** and select **Edanas**.
+7. You can now go to **Settings > Themes > Color Theme** and select **EDanas**.

 ---

+## 🧩 Compatibility

+EDanas provides consistent, refined highlighting across:

+- HTML / CSS / SCSS
+- JavaScript / JSX / TypeScript
+- JSON / Markdown / YAML
+- And more

+All color values and token scopes are carefully adjusted to maintain visual harmony.

+---

 ## ✅ Conclusion

 Congratulations! 🎉

-You have successfully installed the **Edanas VS Code Theme**.
+You have successfully installed the **EDanas VS Code Theme**.
 Enjoy a **minimal, dark, distraction-free coding environment** with subtle warm accents.

 ### Next Steps

 - Explore your favorite programming files and see the theme in action.
 - Customize the theme further by editing `edanas-color-theme.json` (optional).
 - Share your experience and give credit if you use or distribute the theme.

-> Tip: Keep the color palette minimal to maintain the calm, elegant vibe of Edanas.
+> Tip: Keep the color palette minimal to maintain the calm, elegant vibe of EDanas.

+---

+## ❤️ Feedback & Contribution

+If you enjoy the theme, consider:

+- ⭐ **Starring the repository** to support its development
+- 🐛 Opening an **issue** for feedback or color suggestions